-The Problem We All Live With 1964 painting by Norman Rockwell The Problem We All Live With is a 1964 painting by Norman Rockwell.
-It is considered an iconic image of the Civil Rights Movement in the United States.
-It depicts Ruby Bridges, a six-year-old African American girl, on her way to William Frantz Elementary School, an all-white public school, on November 14, 1960, during the New Orleans school desegregation crisis.
+The Problem We All Live With From Wikipedia, the free encyclopedia 1964 painting by Norman Rockwell The Problem We All Live With is a 1964 painting by Norman Rockwell that is considered an iconic image of the Civil Rights Movement in the United States.
+It depicts Ruby Bridges, a six-year-old African-American girl, on her way to William Frantz Elementary School, an all-white public school, on November 14, 1960, during the New Orleans school desegregation crisis.
 History Ruby Bridges with US Marshals in 1960 While the subject of the painting was inspired by Ruby Bridges, Rockwell used a local girl, Lynda Gunn, as the model for his painting; her cousin, Anita Gunn, was also used.
 One of the marshals was modelled by William Obanhein.
 After the work was published, Rockwell received "sacks of disapproving mail", one example accusing him of being a race traitor.
 Legacy A copy of the painting was used to "dress" O. See also References External links